JoeYang1412/HighlightLocator/README.md

     ```bash
     pip install -r requirements.txt
     ```

-    Ensure FFmpeg is installed and added to your PATH:
+    Ensure FFmpeg is installed and added to your environment variables:

     Download FFmpeg:
     https://www.ffmpeg.org/download.html

-    Run the main program:
+    Run `main_en.py` to use the application:

     ```bash
     python main_en.py
     ```

-2. Download the executable:
+2. Download executable files

     Two types of executables are available for download:

-    - **Single-file executable**: Portable but slower to launch on the first run (20-30 seconds).
+    - A single-file executable with high portability.
+Its downside is slower initial startup, taking around 20–30 seconds.
-    - **Folder-based executable**: Contains additional runtime dependencies, faster launch time (around 5 seconds), but includes a complete folder.
+    - A bundled version with additional runtime files.
+This starts faster (around 5 seconds) but comes as an entire folder.

-    For the single-file version, download `HighlightLocator_en.exe`.
-Ensure FFmpeg is installed before running.
+    To use the first type, download `HighlightLocator_en.exe`.
+After downloading, ensure FFmpeg is installed, then launch the executable.
-    For the folder-based version, download `HighlightLocator_dist_en.zip`, extract the folder, ensure FFmpeg is installed, navigate to `HighlightLocator_dist_en`, and run `HighlightLocator_en.exe`.
+    To use the second type, download the `HighlightLocator_dist_en.zip` folder.
+After downloading, extract it, ensure FFmpeg is installed, navigate to `HighlightLocator_dist_en`, locate `HighlightLocator_en.exe`, and run it.

-## Usage Notes
-### Terminology
+## Terminology

-The following terms may appear interchangeably but refer to the same concepts:
+The following terms might appear interchangeably but refer to the same concepts.
+This explanation is provided to avoid confusion:
-- **Highlight clip** = Short audio = The segment being queried.
-- **Original video** = Long audio = The entire original live stream or video.
+* Highlight video = short audio = the segment in the short audio the user wants to query.
+* Original video = long audio = the full original video = the entire long audio.
-- **Segmented long audio** = Split files = The original video divided into multiple chunks.
+* Long audio splitting = segmenting = dividing the original video into multiple large parts.

-### Workflow
+### Workflow and Steps
-1. Download YouTube audio.
+1. Download audio from YouTube or Twitch.
-2. Load the highlight clip.
+2. Load the short audio file.
-3. Split the original video into segments.
+3. Split the long audio file into multiple segments.
-4. Process each segment, using a sliding window to match the highlight clip.
+4. Sequentially load each segment of the long audio as a reference file.
+Using a sliding window approach, match the short audio with the long audio.
-5. If no match is found in a segment, process the next segment until the highlight clip's location is identified.
+5. If no match is found in the current segment, load the next segment and continue until the position of the short audio in the long audio is located.
-6. If a match is found, return the timestamp and inform the user.
-If not, notify the user that no match was found in the entire video.
+6. If a match is found in a segment, return the timestamp and inform the user of the short audio's position in the long audio.
+Otherwise, notify the user that no match was found in the entire original video.
 7. Return to the main menu.

-Refer to `fingerprint_manual.md` or `fingerprint_manual_en.md` for detailed information about audio fingerprinting.
+For more details on audio fingerprinting, please refer to `fingerprint_manual.md` or `fingerprint_manual_en.md`.

 ### Usage Instructions
 After running the program, follow the prompts: